US Authorizes Covid Boosters For Those With Weakened Immune Systems - UrduPoint

 US Authorizes Covid Boosters For Those With Weakened Immune Systems

-Washington, (UrduPoint / Pakistan Point News - 13th Aug, 2021 ) :The United States on Thursday authorized an extra dose of Covid vaccine for people with weakened immune systems, as the country struggles to thwart the Delta variant.
+Washington, (UrduPoint / Pakistan Point News - 14th Aug, 2021 ) :The United States authorized an extra dose of Covid-19 vaccine for people with weakened immune systems overnight Thursday to Friday, as the country struggles to thwart the Delta variant.

 "The country has entered yet another wave of the Covid-19 pandemic, and the FDA is especially cognizant that immunocompromised people are particularly at risk for severe disease," said acting FDA Commissioner Janet Woodcock in a statement.